MRD and BTKi Resistance in CLL

 Hypothetically, if most patients on venetoclax plus obinutuzumab achieve undetectable MRD at 1 year, then it might make sense to shorten treatment; however, this might not be a good plan.
 My concerns related to shortening treatment arise from the phase II BOVen trial of zanubrutinib plus obinutuzumab and venetoclax, in which MRD guidance was used to determine when treatment could be stopped.
 The median duration of treatment was only 10 months; however, the median time to MRD recurrence was around 30 months, which is not long for frontline treatment, and this may be because the treatment duration was not sufficient.

-Data from both the phase III FLAIR and phase II CLARITY trials showed that MRD guidance may be effective.
+Data from both the phase III FLAIR and phase II CLARITY trials showed that MRD guidance may be effective with BTK inhibitor plus venetoclax combination therapy.
 However, as shown in FLAIR, some patients do not achieve undetectable MRD even after 3 years.
 How should these patients be managed?
+I am disinclined to continue therapy indefinitely, because that will mean that the patients are resistant to both drugs when they do eventually progress.

 Of note, in the phase III MAJIC trial of frontline acalabrutinib plus venetoclax vs venetoclax plus obinutuzumab, which has recently completed accrual, patients in each arm were evaluated for MRD at 1 year.
 Those with undetectable MRD stopped treatment, while those with detectable MRD continued treatment for 1 year, at which point treatment was stopped regardless of MRD status.
+This single timepoint of MRD guidance is simpler and has more potential for incorporation into standard of care.
 These results are anxiously awaited.
 Ultimately, I believe MRD guidance will be used to direct some therapies.

 BTK Inhibitor Plus Venetoclax Combination Therapy and Treatment Sequence Following Relapse